 Camco 58041 Portable Campfire

-The Camco Portable Campfire kit comes with lava rocks (which add another 4.4 pounds) and an 8-foot propane hose.
-It has legs that fold for storage and comes with a storage bag.
+This 14.5” diameter “fire tray” has a maximum BTU output of 65,000 BTUs per hour, and weighs only 10 pounds empty.
+The kit comes with lava rocks (which add another 4.4 pounds) and an 8-foot propane hose.
+It features legs that fold for storage and includes a storage bag.

-• PORTABLE CAMPFIRE PIT: Portable propane campfire pit with 14.5-inch fire tray diameter and maximum BTU output of 65,000 BTU/HR
+- PORTABLE CAMPFIRE PIT: Portable propane campfire pit with 14.5-inch fire tray diameter and maximum BTU output of 65,000 BTU/HR

-• INCLUDES PROPANE HOSE: Includes 8-foot propane hose for connecting fire pit to standard LP gas cylinder for maximum convenience
+- INCLUDES PROPANE HOSE: Includes 8-foot propane hose for connecting fire pit to standard LP gas cylinder for maximum convenience

-Flame King Outdoor Portable Propane Gas Fire Pit Bowl
+Flame King Outdoor Portable Fire Pit Bowl

-This self-igniting unit comes with a 10-foot propane hose, lava rocks, and a fabric strap handle.
-(The two carrying cases linked above for the 19” Firebowl will also fit this unit.)
+Flame King’s 58,000 BTU portable propane fire pit is 19” in diameter (19 x 19 x 11) and weighs 18 pounds.
+This self-igniting unit comes with a 10-foot propane hose, lava rocks, and a fabric strap handle (but please note that the two carrying cases linked above for the 19” Firebowl will also fit this unit).

 This is another portable propane fire pit that people seem to love.

-Fire Sense 62133 Sporty Campfire Portable Gas Fire Pit
+Fire Sense Sporty Campfire Portable Fire Pit

+The Fire Sense Sporty Campfire is a small portable propane fire pit (19″ x 19″ x 15″) that weighs in at 18 pounds and puts out 60,000 BTU/hour.
+This unit is made of heat-resistant painted steel and comes with folding legs, an LP hose & regulator, lava rocks, and a stand for a standard-size propane tank.
 The cover of the unit clips to the fire pit and has a handle for easy carrying.
 Like all the other units in our round-up, this is a self-igniting propane campfire – easy on, easy off.

-• 🔥 FIRE SENSE SPORTY CAMPFIRE PORTABLE GAS FIRE PIT: Plan your next trip to include the Sporty Campfire Portable Gas Fire Pit, a compact and...
+- 🔥 FIRE SENSE SPORTY CAMPFIRE PORTABLE GAS FIRE PIT: Plan your next trip to include the Sporty Campfire Portable Gas Fire Pit, a compact and...

-• 🔥 PORTABLE GAS FIRE PIT: Spring-hinged legs and a removable lid with secure clamps make this 15” diameter fire pit convenient to pack in the...
+- 🔥 PORTABLE GAS FIRE PIT: Spring-hinged legs and a removable lid with secure clamps make this 15” diameter fire pit convenient to pack in the...

 Tell Us About Your Portable Propane Fire Pits